Chyskillz

 Chylow Parker (July 19, 1969 – February 13, 2018), known by the stage name Chyskillz, was an American record producer, DJ, musician, rapper and a member of multi-platinum hardcore rap group Onyx.

 Chyskillz was discovered by Jam Master Jay of Run-D.M.C. who signed Onyx on his label JMJ Records.
 Onyx's debut album Bacdafucup, produced by Chyskillz, helped the group to become a nominee for "Favorite Rap/Hip-Hop New Artist" on American Music Awards and won "Best Rap Album" on Soul Train Music Awards.

 During his career, Chylow Parker has worked with well-known artists such as Large Professor, Onyx, Run-D.M.C., Biohazard, Queen, Ice Cube, Shaquille O'Neal, LL Cool J, Public Enemy and many others.
 Many songs were re-mixed, re-mastered and re-released after 1997.

 Five albums produced by Chyskillz, were certified as gold by the RIAA: Public Enemy Greatest Misses, Onyx Bacdafucup, Run-D.M.C.
 Down With The King, Shaquille O'Neal Shaq-Fu: Da Return and LL Cool J Mr. Smith.
 Two of them were certified as platinum: Onyx Bacdafucup and LL Cool J Mr. Smith.

 Early life

 Chylow Parker was born in Manhattan, New York City, New York.
-At the age of 4 he and his family moved to Jamaica, Queens, New York.
-At the age of 10, Chyskillz and his family moved to Flushing, Queens.
-That's where he met Large Professor, Neek The Exotic and Mic Geronimo.
+At the age of 4, he and his family moved to Jamaica, Queens, New York.
+His family relocated to Flushing, Queens when Chyskillz was 10 years old.
+In Queens, he met Large Professor, Neek The Exotic and Mic Geronimo.
 Royal Flush used to live on the other side of the building he grew up in.
-10-years-old, Chyskillz touched a pair of Technics turntables for the first time.
-At that moment he knew what he wanted to do with his life.
+Around this time, Chyskillz first touched a pair of Technics turntables.
+Chyskillz credits this moment as when he knew what he wanted to do with his life.